howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 }
 ```

-The [Nexus documentation](https://nexusjs.org/docs/) might come in handy when attempting this excercise.
+The [Nexus documentation](https://nexusjs.org/docs/) might come in handy when attempting this exercise.